arv100kri/Cognitive-Services/Content/en-us/Bing-Web-Search/overview.md

 To get started calling the API immediately using your subscription key, please check out our [API Testing Console](https://bingapis.portal.azure-api.net/docs/services/56b43eeccf5ff8098cef3807/operations/56b4447dcf5ff8098cef380d) where you can easily craft API requests in a sandbox environment.

-For information that shows you how to use the News API, see [Search Guide](https://msdn.microsoft.com/en-us/library/dn760781(v=bsynd.50).aspx).
+For information that shows you how to use the Search API, see [Search Guide](https://msdn.microsoft.com/en-us/library/dn760781(v=bsynd.50).aspx).

 For information about the programming elements that you'd use to request and consume the search results, see [Search Reference](https://msdn.microsoft.com/en-us/library/dn760794(v=bsynd.50).aspx).
 Note that results will include objects defined in the Search Reference section and may include objects defined in each of the other API reference sections (for example, [Image Reference](https://msdn.microsoft.com/en-us/library/dn760791(v=bsynd.50).aspx)), if relevant data exists for each.